ryan-roemer/backbone-testing/README.md

     $ npm install

-From there, there are various Grunt script helpers for style checking and tests:
+From there, there are various [Grunt][grunt] script helpers for style checking and tests:

     # Run style checks for server, client, and both.
     $ ./node_modules/.bin/grunt jshint:server